loading...

 A parked bus at the park entrance.Photo by Rachel Ennis, Zion Temple of Sinawava Shuttle Stop

-Since 2000, Zion has implemented a shuttle service in an effort to ease park congestion.
+Since 2000, Zion has implemented a mandatory shuttle service in an effort to ease park congestion.

 Shuttle season in Zion is from February to November (and again at Christmas).

-During shuttle season, personal vehicles are not permitted in Zion Canyon, so visitors will need to catch a shuttle.
+During shuttle season, personal vehicles are not permitted in Zion Canyon, so visitors must catch a shuttle.

 Where to Stay In and Around Zion National Park

-You know what they say, “location, location, location.”
-Well, it’s no different in Zion.
+You know what they say, it's all about “location, location, location.”
+Well, surprise!
+It’s no different in Zion.

 These are some of the options you have for accommodations, from closest to furthest.